-9 qualities for life

-We empower students to learn, love, and lead through developing these qualities:

-I treat myself and every person with intrinsic value and purpose.

-I strategically use the gifts and talents that I have to accomplish bigger purposes.

-I look for deeper meaning and explanations and I am not content with appearances or easy answers.
+9 QUALITIES FOR LIFE

-I value people, and so I invest in communication, language learning, and understanding the cultures in which I live.
+3 40,121,123 ; 01, 21, 2 CONNECTION I value people, and so I invest in communication, language learning, and understanding the cultures in which I live.
 I collaborate effectively and respectfully with people from any culture.
 I build and maintain healthy relationships with others in my life.

-I have an accurate picture of my abilities, thinking neither too highly nor too lowly of myself.

-I acknowledge my limitations and my need for help, as well as accept criticism and demonstrate a teachable spirit.

-I demonstrate good sportsmanship.

-I investigate and explore by asking questions and critically thinking about the answers.

-I am eager for authentic knowledge, wisdom and understanding.
+COURAGE I take risks and boldly do what is best.
+I am willing to ask questions and make mistakes.
+I persist in thinking, inquiring, and discussing even in the presence of threat or fear.
+CURIOSITY I investigate and explore by asking questions and thinking critically about the answers.
+I am eager for authentic knowledge, wisdom, and understanding.
 I refuse to let others do my thinking for me or cheat myself out of learning opportunities.

-I show empathy for others and look for ways to make a difference.
+COMPASSION I show empathy for others and look for ways to make a difference.
 I listen carefully and think deeply to determine the best response or action.
 I will communicate my beliefs with clarity and respect.

-I make available my gifts, talents, time, energy and enthusiasm to serve the needs of those around me.
+SERVICE I make available my gifts, talents, time, energy, and enthusiasm to serve the needs of those around me.
 I show love towards the world around me by being a responsible caretaker of our resources.

-I can see and understand people, things or situations clearly.

-I use knowledge to make wise choices and judgments, speak the truth and live with integrity.

-I take risks and boldly do what is best.

-I am willing to ask questions and make mistakes.

-I persist in thinking, inquiring and discussing even in the presence of threat or fear.

-I strive for excellence and practice diligence to get things right; I don't give up.
+PERSISTENCE I strive for excellence and practice diligence to get things right; I do not give up.
 I respectfully communicate until I am understood and question until I understand.
 I approach challenges with tenacity, creativity and thinking.

-Accreditation/associations
+DISCERNMENT I can see and understand people, things, or situations clearly.
+I use knowledge to make wise choices and judgments, speak the truth, and live with integrity.
+HUMILITY I have an accurate picture of my abilities, thinking neither too highly nor too lowly of myself.
+I acknowledge my limitations and my need for help, as well as accept criticism and demonstrate a teachable spirit.
+I demonstrate good sportsmanship.
+PURPOSE I treat myself and every person with intrinsic value and purpose.
+I strategically use the gifts and talents that I have to accomplish bigger purposes.
+I look for deeper meaning and explanations and I am not content with appearances or easy answers.
+ACCDEDITATION/ACCOCIATIONS

+ACCREDITATION/ASSOCIATIONS

-WellSpring has achieved Education Services Agency accreditation through Cognia.
+LifePlus, and subsequently all its schools including The WellSpring Private School, has achieved Education Services Agency accreditation through Cognia.
 Cognia accreditation represents three of the six U.S. Department of Education regionally recognized K-12 accrediting bodies which together have been accrediting institutions for 125 years: